Windows Subsystem for Linux: History

-Though the initial design of WSL was faster and more popular than the previous UNIX-on-Windows projects, Windows kernel engineers found difficulty in trying to increase WSL's performance and system call compatibility by trying to reshape the existing NT kernel to recognize and operate correctly on Linux's API.
+Though the initial design of WSL was faster and more popular than the prior UNIX-on-Windows projects, Windows kernel engineers found difficulty in trying to increase WSL's performance and system call compatibility by trying to reshape the existing NT kernel to recognize and operate correctly on Linux's API.
 At a Microsoft Ignite conference in 2018, Microsoft engineers gave a high-level overview of a new "lightweight" Hyper-V VM technology for containerization where a virtualized kernel could make direct use of NT primitives on the host.
 In 2019, Microsoft announced a completely redesigned WSL architecture (WSL 2) using this lightweight VM technology hosting actual (customized) Linux kernel images, claiming to provide full syscall compatibility.
 Microsoft announced WSL 2 on May 6, 2019, and it was shipped with Windows 10 version 2004.
 It was also backported to Windows 10 version 1903 and 1909.

 GPU support for WSL 2 to run GPU-accelerated machine learning was introduced in Windows build 20150.
 GUI support for WSL 2 to run Linux applications with graphical user interfaces (GUIs) was introduced in Windows build 21364.
 Both are shipped in Windows 11.

 In April 2021, Microsoft released a Windows 10 test build that also includes the ability to run Linux graphical user interface (GUI) apps using WSL 2 and CBL-Mariner.
 The Windows Subsystem for Linux GUI (WSLg) was officially released at the Microsoft Build 2021 conference.
 It is included in Windows 10 Insider build 21364 or later.

 On October 11, 2021, Microsoft introduced a version of WSL in the Microsoft Store for Windows 11.
 It reached version 1.0.0 in November 2022 with added support for Windows 10.

 In November 2024, Microsoft announced new features coming to WSL intended to improve the experience for new users, including a window with new "getting started" navigation tips and explanations.